Chief of Ordnance of the United States Army: 20th century

 Between 1906 and 1915 Chief of Ordnance Brig.
-Gen. William Crozier's attempted to introduce scientific management systems into his department.
-With industrial productivity receiving national attention through the efforts of Frederick Taylor and others, Crozier sought favorable comparisons with private industry in his Congressional relations.
+Gen. William Crozier attempted to introduce scientific management systems into his department.
+With industrial productivity receiving national attention through the efforts of Frederick Winslow Taylor and others, Crozier sought favorable comparisons with private industry in his Congressional relations.
 Strikes at the Watertown Arsenal and Rock Island Arsenal limited the use of time studies and piece rates in the department, but at Springfield Arsenal a century's development of piece rates precluded the need for such studies or conflict.
 New Armory practices borrowed or influenced by Taylorism included centralized planning for better routing of tasks and components, improved accounting systems for tools and raw materials, introduction of high-speed tool steels, and reorganization of shop floors.
 By 1915, Armory managers also obtained substantial amounts of new equipment and completed direct rail links from the Armories to trunk lines.
 Better on-site transportation, along with increased use of electrical power and rebuilt power transmission systems, removed most of the Armory's long-standing geographic and power supply limitations.
 Capital improvements, and new accounting practices to control manufacturing materials purchases, had significant effects in reducing production costs, but still left the Army with a limited capacity to respond to a major conflict.
 But Crozier had problems obtaining budget too.

 Ordnance Department supply failures during the first months of formal American involvement in the First World War cost Crozier his job, despite several attempts at wholesale departmental reorganization along functional lines with decentralized districts.
 In part by delegating more authority to district civilian managers, Crozier's successor, Maj.
 Gen. Clarence C. Williams (Chief of Ordnance, 1918-30), succeeded in gaining on ordnance supply problems as the war ended, by which time the department's reputation remained clouded.

 Following the massive reorganization of the Army in 1962 based on the Hoelscher Committee Report, the Ordnance Corps and the office of the Chief of Ordnance was disestablished.
-The Ordnance branch continued under the direction of the Army’s Deputy Chief of Staff for Logistics.
+The Ordnance branch continued under the direction of the Army's Deputy Chief of Staff for Logistics.
 Army Materiel Command assumed responsibility for many of the Ordnance Corps historical functions; research, development, procurement, production, storage and technical intelligence.

-In 1985, the Ordnance Corps became the first of the Army’s support elements to re-establish itself under the branch regimental concept.
+In 1985, the Ordnance Corps became the first of the Army's support elements to re-establish itself under the branch regimental concept.
 The Office of the Chief of Ordnance was reestablished and regained responsibility for decisions concerning personnel, force structure, doctrine, and training.
 This change gave the opportunity for Ordnance officers, soldiers, and civilians to identify with their historical predecessors in their mission of Ordnance support to the U.S. Army.